close up of women fluffing and adjusting cushions on a sofa

-Whether your furniture is supplied by one of DFS’ factories or supplier partners, you can rest assured that all our products undergo a robust code of practice.
+Whether your furniture is supplied by one of DFS’ factories or supplier partners, you can rest assured that all our products meet a robust code of practice.
 This ensures that you always receive the best quality possible.

 However, there are certain furniture care considerations to bear in mind when your order arrives.